 When the pandemic took over everything normal about life almost everything in life went virtual.
 Kids’ schools, grocery shopping, summer camps, banking, medical visits are only to name some.
 However, what also happened along this shift is that your information was exposed everywhere more often and more frequently.
 This made a perfect background for cybercriminals to commit fraud.
 Identity fraud, financial fraud are the main ways these criminals may attack you.
 You need to understand that fraud can come in many forms.
 Now with the increase in online shopping and email spam, consumers are more susceptible than ever.
+Identity thieves can rack up debt in your name.
 Consumers need to be aware of the different types of fraud they may encounter so that they can protect their identity and finances.
 This article, therefore, focuses on these different types of financial fraud and others that may have a severe impact on the quality of your life.

 What You Need to Know About Financial Fraud

 Consumers must be aware of the different tactics fraudsters might use to steal their identity or empty their finances.
 Prevention is key.
 Because once the damage is done it takes a tedious process to reverse it and reduce the impact it had on your life.
 Some of the things you can do right away are:

 - Use difficult passwords and pins, change them frequently

 - Shred unwanted documents that contain personal information